awsdocs/aws-proton-administrator-guide/doc_source/ag-svc-view.md

 }
 ```

-View the details of a service without a service pipeline as shown in the following example command and response\.
+**View the details of a service without a service pipeline as shown in the following CLI example command and response\.**

 Command:

 ```
-aws proton get-service --name "simple-svc-no-pipeline"
+aws proton get-service \
+    --name "simple-svc-no-pipeline"
 ```

 Response: